 Modesto native Eli Lester was raised by musician parents and began playing professionally with his father's bluegrass band at the age of 13.
 Eli has won three Modesto Area Music Awards (MAMA's) and recorded an album with Sony's Work group.
-In addition, he has toured extensively throughout the US and UK and shared the stage with such artists as Robben Ford, Tommy Castro, Huey Lewis and the News, Robert Cray & Chris Cain.
+In addition, he has toured extensively throughout the US and UK and shared the stage with such artists as Robben Ford, Tommy Castro, Eric Gales, Matt Schofield, Huey Lewis and the News, Robert Cray & Chris Cain.
 In addition to playing with the Cryin' Shame, Eli has been a guitar teacher since 1999.

 Jason Finley needed a way to pass time while recovering from a skateboarding accident which led him to the guitar.
 Having been exposed to music through his uncle, Jason knew what it took to become a skilled musician and spent all his free time practicing.
 Jason cites Chet Atkins and Merle Travis as his Rockabilly influences.
 With the Rockabilly group "The Haywoods", Jason played numerous San Francisco clubs as well as toured the US and UK before the band broke up leading to Jason becoming a founding member of Big Earl and the Cryin' Shame.

 Ian Stambaugh is a multi-stylistic drummer with fifteen years of experience.
 He has played jazz, rock, blues, funk and R&B. Ian has shared the stage and/or recorded with artists such as Megan Slankard, Roem Baur, Sapo Sueno, Aaron Durr, Project 59, Stop Motion Poetry, Mark Little & the Blue Monday Band, Dan Mass Quartet, and Strange Brew.
 In addition to his duties with Big Earl and the Cryin' Shame, Ian is a sought after drum teacher.